AntonBaukin/embeddy/README.md

 best.
 (Note that an embedded browser problem is not addressed in this demo project!)

-And a step back: why should we prefer web interface over a classic desktop one?
+And a step aside: why should we prefer web interface over a classic desktop one?
 Of course, not in every domain, but in the most of: business, data visualization, search and information access, educational, media displays, and many others.
 There are tens of pros, the best to mention are: